Skip to content

 Christian dating advice

-What if you’re interested in a guy, but he’s not interested in you?
+> What if you’re interested in a guy but he’s not interested in you?

 I’ll have you know my husband won my heart through sheer dedication and persistence.
 (Take note, gentlemen who are reading this.)
 I talk a little about our love story in Author vs. Protagonist, but the main point here (and in that article) is to trust God to write your love story!

-When a guy picks on you, does that mean he likes you?
+> When a guy picks on you, does that mean he likes you?

 Maybe, but maybe not.
 That alone isn’t enough of a tell because a boy could also be teasing you because he’s a boy and boys do things like that, often to get a rise out of their friends or claim the center of attention for a moment.
-Look at his conduct overall before you jump to any conclusions here 🙂.
+Look at his overall conduct before you jump to any conclusions 🙂.

 Still Got Questions?